logtown/logtown/README.md

       disable: ['info', 'warn'] // disable globaly specific levels });
     ```

- 2. You can set several options also during creating new logger.
+ 2. You can set several options also during creation of the new logger.

     ```javascript
     const logger1 = Logger.getLogger('mymodule',  {disable: 'debug'})
     const logger2 = Logger.getLogger('mymodule',  {disable: ['debug', 'info']})
     ```

-    Each time you `getLogger` with new configuration, it will be merged with previously defined, even though logger instance will be the same.
+    Each time you `getLogger` with new configuration, it will be merged with previously defined ones,
+    even though logger instance will be the same.

  3. In very specific case you need to shut down loggers from nested npm modules that you can't affect on.
 One of the solutions
  is to use [peerDependencies](https://docs.npmjs.com/files/package.json#peerdependencies), but if peerDependencies is